 There’s something immediately joyous about the sound of Rod Stradling’s melodeon(s), and Treacle & Bread is a veritable feast of joy.
 Picture this, a bright sunny afternoon, blue skies above, the Nag’s Head’s open and there’s the sound of bells approaching, together with the steady march of feet.
 The village people are out and the village green is about to be preserved, it’s time for the dance and who better to get the afternoon off to a good start but Rod Stradling, our ‘melodeon guru’.
 Rod’s not keen on this particular moniker, though he is responsible for many young musicians turning to the instrument, which has become an almost essential ingredient in English country dance music, of which Rod has been a mainstay over the last, let’s see now, getting on for six decades.
 Here, the thirty-odd tunes, compressed into twenty-one tracks, serve as an example of Rod’s range of stepdances, hornpipes, polkas, bourrées and the like, with the occasional nursery rhyme.
 Treacle & Bread provides plenty of inviting acoustic performances together with one or two fine electric accompaniment moments, which doesn’t necessarily mean that this is any way associated with Folk Rock, nor should we be quick with the ‘Judas’ heckles.
 Either solo or in the company of the bands he’s either formed or played a major role in, such as Oak, The Old Swan Band, The English Country Blues Band, Tiger Moth, Edward II & the Red Hot Polkas, The English Country Dance Band and Phoenix, Rod can be heard here at his best, with some of the most vibrant tunes stored away in his prolific repertoire.
 For those thinking about venturing out along this path, Treacle & Bread is a good place to start in order to continue spreading the joy.

-Scan Tester’s Stepdances Nos 1 and 2/Sweet Nell is included on this week’s Vaults radio show.
+Scan Tester’s Stepdances Nos 1 and 2/Sweet Nell is included on this week’s Northern Sky Vaults Radio Show.

 Jonathan Edwards – Right Where I Am | Self Release